 For cacti and other desert species, I use 50% potting mix, 25% perlite, and 25% sand.

 It is definitely not an exact measurement.
 I pour each ingredient into a bucket until I feel satisfied that the mix appears airy and diverse.

 Should you match the plant species with the potting mix?

 What potting mix you use can be determined by what plant you have.
 I deliberately leave this section a bit open-ended, though, because there is a lot of personal preference involved in potting mix choice including whether you want to alter the ingredients of your potting mix based on the species of plant you are caring for.

 For example, while most plants like a well-draining mix, there are some that prefer to have some level of moisture at all times.
 For these plants, you could consider a denser potting medium.

 Some examples of plants that like to have a level of moisture at all times are calatheas, marantas, and oxalis.

-It is easiest, if in doubt, to do a little research on the plant you are purchasing to have a better understanding of what the recommended substrate and care is.
+It is easiest, if in doubt, to do a little research on the plant you are purchasing to have a better understanding of what the recommended substrate and care tips are.

 Should you add charcoal to your potting mix?